A child needs to be loved. An adult wants to love. Couples counseling helps you love more maturely.

 What if we can’t work things out?

 As you look more closely at your life goals and your values, you may realize that yours and your partner’s are not compatible, that you really want different things in life, and that you can’t make a satisfying life together.
+That’s still a successful outcome, because you can each move on to make satisfying lives on your own, rather than continuing to try to force that square peg into a round hole.

 It’s crucial to have a therapist without a “stay-together” agenda, so that this sometimes-reasonable option isn’t closed off.